michel-bodje/automate/user-manual.md

 ## Overview

-The Allen Madelin Outlook Add-In (Automate) is designed to streamline appointment scheduling and email drafting for the law firm.
-It integrates directly into Outlook, allowing users to perform these tasks efficiently without leaving their email client.
+The Allen Madelin Office Add-In (Automate) is designed to streamline common tasks for the law firm.
+It integrates directly into Office (Outlook and Word), allowing users to perform these tasks efficiently without leaving their email client.

 This manual is divided into two sections:
 1. **User Workflow**: Instructions for using the add-in to schedule appointments and draft emails.